soranoo/next-css-obfuscator/README.md

 (You may need to delete the `.next/cache` folder before running `npm run start` to make sure the obfuscation takes effect.
 And don't forget to `shift + F5` refresh the page.`)

+> [!WARNING]\
-> ⚠️ NEVER run `obfuscate-build` twice in a row.
+> NEVER run `obfuscate-build` twice in a row.
 It will mess up the build files and obfuscation convertion table.
 You can remove the `jsonsPath`(default: `css-obfuscator`) folder to reset the convertion table.

 You may update your build script to: